The United States Coast Guard is one of the nation's Armed Forces

 , right up there with The Army, The Navy, The Air Force, and The Marines

-The upshot is that the other four branches get to pool their advertising budget on unified prime-time TV spots that chant, "Army!
+Generally, while the other four branches get prime-time TV spots that chant, "Army!
 Navy!
 Air Force!
-Marines!" — while the Coast Guard is relegated to late-night TV.
+Marines!" the Coast Guard is relegated to late-night TV or the occasional pre-movie blurb.

-Of course, this being America, despite the Coast Guard's small size compared to the other US uniformed services, it is still larger than many nation's navies and operates more ships.
+This being America, despite the Coast Guard's small size compared to the other military branches, it is still larger than many nation's navies and operates more ships.
 The Legend

--class National Security Cutters, for instance, are larger and better armed than many third and second world frigates and destroyers.
+-class National Security Cutters, for instance, are larger and better armed than some third and second world frigates and destroyers.
 Of course, the USA needs a bit more oomf

 The official Coast Guard